svoisen/thekoan.org/_posts/2013-01-10-getting-started-with-meditation.md

 ### Read “Mindfulness in Plain English”

-[Mindfulness in Plain English](http://www.urbandharma.org/udharma4/mpe1-4.html) is the best *free* how-to book on introductory meditation I’ve ever come across.
+[Mindfulness in Plain English](http://www.urbandharma.org/udharma4/mpe1-4.html) is the best *free* how-to book on introductory meditation I’ve ever come across ([PDF](http://www.urbandharma.org/pdf/mindfulness_in_plain_english.pdf)).
 It may be the best how-to book on introductory meditation, period.

 “Mindfulness in Plain English” offers an in-depth, step-by-step guide to Vipassana, or “insight,” meditation.
 Though Vipassana has a Buddhist heritage, basic Vipassana offers a simple, easy, no-frills, *non-denominational* introduction to meditation that works for nearly everyone.